 I guess you could say that November is the perfect time to give thanks.
 And we should.
 But will it be a blanket thanks that covers just about everything you’re grateful for?
 Do you really mean it?
 Or are you actually going to sit back and really think about exactly what you should be grateful for?
 I do, all the time.

-I am so very grateful to be blessed with a mother and father who taught me respect for others, even those we disagree with.
+I am so very grateful to have been blessed with a mother and father who taught me respect for others, even those we disagree with.
 They are no longer here, but their love, which was a constant, still surrounds me everyday.
 I know it goes without saying that I love the rest of my family to death, even the ones who annoy me and drive me crazy.
 Of course, my friends are also included in that.
 But what I’m really talking about, are the things that occur when you are too busy to think about at the time, but are still extremely grateful for, nevertheless.

 I’m even grateful to my critics who point out my faults and shortcomings…chuckle.

-I thought that was strictly my husband’s territory.
+And here I thought that was strictly my husband’s territory.

 Be grateful.
 Life is too short.
 Give thanks.

 Remember, every day is a blessing.
 Don’t take them for granted.